goschtl/zope/bluebream/website/docs/v1.0/tutorial2.rst

 Introduction
 ------------

 This is the second part of tutorial.
-This chapter expand the application started in the first part of tutorial with additional functionalities.
 If you complete this chapter, you should be able to create content components.

-(Content components are objects with a user visisble view).
+Content components are objects with a user visisble view.
+A view could be a browser view (HTML/JS/CSS) or JSON or XMLRPC or any other view.
+To exaplain the idea of content components, the ticket collector project started in the first part of tutorial will be expanded with additional functionalities.
+In fact, the collector object created in the last chapter is a content component.
+In this chapter, you will create new content objects like tickets and comments.

+..
+Before proceeding further, here is an overview of sections.

+.. - **Adding tickets** --

 .. _tut2-adding-tickets: